KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/14-sacrifice.md

 * **Entropic Literalism:** When enacted as literal blood-offering to appease or feed a divine power, the rite becomes **Entropic Sacrifice**—an appeal to extraction, not lawful return.

-* **Centropic Meaning:** The veracious sacrifice is not the destruction of another being, but the surrender of one's own carnal fixation so that coherence may be restored and resonance reoriented toward higher law.
+* **Centropic Meaning:** The veracious sacrifice is not the destruction of another being, but the surrender of one's own carnal fixation so that coherence may be restored and resonance reoriented toward supernal law.

 ---